Why do I need calcium?

-According to the guidelines released by the Institute of Medicine in 2010, adults between the ages of 19 and 50 should get 1,000 mg of calcium every day.
+According to the guidelines released by the Institute of Medicine, adults between the ages of 19 and 50 should get 1,000 mg of calcium every day.
 If you're over 50 -- an age when bones can start to seriously thin -- you should get at least 1,200 mg.
 Teenagers and women who are pregnant or nursing need 1,300 mg.

 Calcium supplements have recently been linked with a small absolute risk of heart attack, which has prompted some experts to call for people to get most of their calcium from diets rather than supplements.
 If you are unable to meet the requirements and you must take a supplement, experts say it's best not to take calcium pills of more than 500 mg per tablet in one dose.
 By breaking up the supplements over the course of a day, calcium levels in the blood shouldn't increase beyond normal.

 What's the best way to get calcium in my diet?